JonathanBruce/orchestra/README.md

 ## Setting Up

-Follow these intructions to set up Orchestra development environment.
+Follow these intructions to set up the Orchestra development environment.

 ### Installing Dependencies